• Skip to primary navigation

 Instructions

-1. Place the softened butter with the powdered sugar in a large bowl or the bowl of your stand mixer fitted with the paddle attachment and mix on medium speed for 1-2 minutes until the texture is creamy and smooth.
+1. In a large bowl or the bowl of a stand mixer fitted with the paddle attachment, beat the softened butter and powdered sugar on medium speed for 1–2 minutes until smooth and creamy.

-3. Add the dry ingredients, flour, salt, and baking powder (optional), and beat again just until they are incorporated; stop mixing as soon as the mixture seems uniform.
+3. Add the flour, salt, and baking powder (if using).
+Mix on low speed just until everything comes together — stop as soon as the dough looks uniform to avoid overmixing.

 Baking

-1. Roll out the sugar cookie dough on a lightly floured surface or between two sheets of parchment paper to a thickness of about 3 mm.
+1. Roll the chilled dough on a lightly floured surface or between two sheets of parchment paper to about ⅛ inch (3 mm) thick.

-2. Place the dough sheet in the freezer for about 10 minutes before cutting out shapes with a cookie cutter.
+2. Place the rolled dough in the freezer for 10 minutes to firm it before cutting shapes.

-6. Let the cookies cool completely on the baking sheet for a few minutes before moving them to a cooling rack.
+6. Let the cookies cool on the baking sheet for a few minutes, then transfer to a cooling rack to cool completely.

-7. Once completely cooled, decorate them with royal icing, sugar paste, melted chocolate or marzipan.
+7. Once cooled, decorate with royal icing, powdered sugar icing, melted chocolate, or marzipan.

 Equipment